Chilean partner firmprunes is committed to consolidating existing markets and landing in Japan, says its commercial manager, Bruno Ceroni.

 This year, at least, the issue of drought did not affect them too much in the Colchagua area.
 Nor has the pandemic – taking the respective health measures – been an obstacle to them, nor should the Chilean nut industry in general be added.
-Markets have been active in both Europe and Asia, areas to which Goodvalley allocates 60% and 40%, respectively of its dried plums.
+Markets have been active in both Europe and Asia, areas to which Goodvalley allocates 60% and 40%, respectively of its prunes.

-Europeans, with lockdowns, have cooked more, and in those products they make at home, plum has an important space in various dishes and recipes, as well as being a snack that is eaten at all times.
+Europeans, with lockdowns, have cooked more, and in those products they make at home, prunes has an important space in various dishes and recipes, as well as being a snack that is eaten at all times.

-The company’s commitment to dehydrated plum is revealed in the construction of 20 drying tunnels – investment of US$ 2 million – which add up to another 30 furnaces, giving a total of 50 that will be available for the next harvest that occurs in the first half of 2021.
+The company’s commitment to prunes is revealed in the construction of 20 drying tunnels – investment of US$ 2 million – which add up to another 30 furnaces, giving a total of 50 that will be available for the next harvest that occurs in the first half of 2021.
 It is a relevant investment that helps the quality of the product, its safety and traceability.